marad/marad.github.io/programs.md

 <a href="http://i11.photobucket.com/albums/a192/doszes/coff2omf.png" data-lightbox="image-2" data-title="Coff2Omf">
   <img src="http://i11.photobucket.com/albums/a192/doszes/coff2omf.png" class="small">
 </a>
-This program was created as a GUI to Borlands coff2omf tool.
+This program was created as a GUI to Borland's coff2omf tool.
 It converted the library files from Microsoft's COFF format to Borlands OMF format.

 <div style="clear:both"></div>